|

 unable to offer help and therefore feel guilt even as they feel helpless in the wake of

+this action.
 Do not blame yourselves.
 Remember that God knows ALL things and knew her

 suffering and sadness.
 He understood everything that made life so difficult for her.
+Of course you are most welcome to come and pray

 in any Catholic Church.
 Our Lord Jesus Christ